Heather-meatherall/Heather-Meatherall-Projects/DesktopFox/readMe.md

 2. pyinstaller "main.py"

 This will create a dist folder which contains the executable file.
 Click on it to run the program.
-Not that every time you edit the main.py file, you will need to create a new executable.
+Note that every time you edit the main.py file, you will need to create a new executable.